Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to open your car with your key.

 Sometimes neither the lock nor the key is at fault, but rather the door itself.
 If your door latch is stuck, corroded, or rusty, you won’t be able to open the door.

-To confirm this issue, try other car doors and see if they open (if possible).
+To verify this issue, try other car doors and see if they unlock (if possible).
 Your trunk will probably have a manual lock, at least.

 How To Fix It